Where to find the best Korean BBQ in Melbourne

 Guhng the Palace

 Eating out with a gang of four or more?
 With multiple levels to choose from, contemporary-chic Guhng is great for group dining.
 The menu’s equally huge.
-Taste all the top picks in sets for two to six, with Angus rib fillet and fried chicken included.
-If BBQ’s not your thing, go for tapas, dumplings and noodles.
+Taste all the top picks in sets for two to six, with Angus rib fillet and sweet soy pork belly included.
+If BBQ’s not your thing, go for tapas, dumplings and fried chicken.

 Hwaro